Electrical-Age/ElectricalAge/README.md

 - TheBroBeans (mod promotion)

 ## DEPENDENCIES
-"modbus4j" 1.1 must be added in java path of eclipse project. http://sourceforge.net/projects/modbus4j/files/modbus4j/ (Files : modbus4J.jar + seroUtils.jar)
+"modbus4j" 1.1 must be added in java path of eclipse project.
+(Gradle branch requires no setup) http://sourceforge.net/projects/modbus4j/files/modbus4j/ (Files : modbus4J.jar + seroUtils.jar)

-##LICENSE
+## LICENSE
 The source code of this mod is licensed under the LGPL V3.0 licence.
 See http://www.gnu.org/copyleft/lesser.html for more informations.

 All graphics and 3D models are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.